rackerlabs/docs-core-infra-user-guide/cloud-preprod/backups.rst

    moveable from one server to another.

-For best practices regarding Cloud Backup and Cloud Block Storage, see `Best Practices for Backing Up Your Data: Cloud Block Storage versus Cloud Backup <http://www.rackspace.com/knowledge_center/article/best-practices-for-backing-up-your-data-cloud-block-storage-versus-cloud-backup>`__.
+For best practices regarding Cloud Backup and Cloud Block Storage, see :kc-article:`Best Practices for Backing Up Your Data: Cloud Block Storage versus Cloud Backup <best-practices-for-backing-up-your-data-cloud-block-storage-versus-cloud-backup>`.